wtoivo/RM2-F2F-quali-book/docs/02-topic-guide.md

 After the four topics have been presented, we will provide some information about your rationale, and also some key steps for moving forward.

-**Four topics of research:**
+**Three topics of research:**

 1. Green spaces (**Check wording and get blurb from Level 3**)
-2. Campus climate: perceptions and experiences of inclusion in higher education
-3. Students and mental health
+2. Students and mental health
-4. Belonging at University
+3. Belonging at University

 ### Topic 1: Nature access, nature connectedness and wellbeing